FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 ### Answer

-Cancelling either one via API will cancel the booking.
+Cancelling either one via API will cause FareHarbor to cancel the booking.
 Regardless of which you cancel, booking A will wind up with `"status":"rebooked"` and booking B will wind up with `"status":"cancelled"`.
-So depending how your system is set up, the path of least confusion on your side may be to CANCEL THE MOST RECENT BOOKING.
+So cancel whichever you like.
+In many cases, depending how your system is set up, the path of least confusion on your side may be to CANCEL THE MOST RECENT BOOKING.

 # FH Webhook/API Integration Best Practices